matmartinez/fatpixels/README.md

 FatPixels
 =========

-State-of-the-art pixel art animation &amp; drawing.
+State-of-the-art pixel art animation and drawing.
 See [reference, examples and more](http://www.matmartinez.net/fatpixels/).